 - Inventory of State Assets to Temporarily Shelter the Homeless: Based on the initial assessment of state excess land and facilities, the Department of General Services has developed a GIS-enabled, searchable, and fully interactive map of excess state property available for temporary shelter.
 This list will continue to be updated, with sites being added and removed, as we work with local governments on the suitability of those parcels for temporary shelter.

 To access state-owned assets and trailers, local governments will be required to track performance and regularly report this data to the state.

 Accountability metrics to be collected from communities that have received trailers or utilize excess state assets or facilities to provide emergency shelter include: (1) the average length of time individuals stay in the trailers or other temporary housing on state-owned land, (2) the exit destination for the individuals, (3) demographics of the individuals served, (4) the disability status of individuals at the time of entry into and exit from program, (5) income and public benefits being accessed by individuals at the time of entry into and exit from program, and (6) the total number of individuals served.
 These metrics, as well as other data provided in the Annual Performance Reports to the U.S. Department of Housing and Urban Development (HUD), will be collected monthly for the first 6 months that a program is in operation, and quarterly thereafter.

 Data will be updated monthly and reported below.

-For any general questions or comments about the Governor’s Executive Order, please contact the Homeless Coordinating and Financing Council at email@example.com.
+For any general questions or comments about the Governor’s Executive Order, please contact the California Interagency Council on Homelessness at firstname.lastname@example.org.

 For questions about Caltrans properties, please contact Lindsey Hart at Lindsey.Hart@dot.ca.gov.